MCP HubMCP Hub

 REST API Support

-MCP Gateway provides a REST API interface to MCP servers, making them accessible to any HTTP client that supports OpenAPI/Swagger specifications.
+MCP Gateway provides a REST API interface to MCP servers, accessible to any HTTP client that supports OpenAPI/Swagger specifications.
+This is useful for integrating with OpenAI's custom GPTs and other REST API clients.

 REST API Endpoints